Bacton: Walk like a pilgrim

 Enjoy a peaceful walk along an old pilgrim route to find the ruins of Bromholm Priory.
 The route includes a wander on the beautiful sands of Bacton beach.

 The Paston family had close connections with Bromholm Priory, which was a major pilgrim destination in their day.
-Use our audio guide, narrated by Agnes Paston, to discover more and explore a 3D reconstruction of the magnificent priory.
+Use our audio guide, narrated by Agnes Paston, to discover more about the Pastons' experience and enjoy a 3D reconstruction of the magnificent priory.
+Take part in the walking meditation to develop your heritage walk into a wellbeing trail.

 Good for